Detective Lieutenant Barry M. Baker (ret.) is a 32 year veteran of the Baltimore Police Department.

 Your Attitude Goes a Long Way

 Your attitude has everything to do with how well or badly a police traffic stop will go for both you and the person stopped.
 The one thing you must never, never do is argue with the person.
-You’re in a position of ultimate power, and there will never be any reason for you to engage in any conversation that is even slightly argumentative.
+You’re in a position of ultimate power.
+There will never be any reason for you to engage in any conversation that is argumentative.
 Sarcasm is out of bounds as well.
-While people will open themselves up for more than a few clever responses, you must resist the urge to subject a person to any kind of humiliation.
+People will open themselves up for more than a few clever responses.
+You must resist the urge to subject a person to any kind of humiliation.

 I stopped a man for running — really running — a stop sign.
 This guy was bad.
 He never stopped talking as he went from all the usual donut shop remarks to, “Why aren’t you out there arresting murderers instead of [expletive] with me?”
 It was obvious from the very beginning that he was trying to get me to argue with him.
-He didn’t stop his loud and abusive tone, or I should say pause; until, I handed him the citation for his signature.
+He didn’t stop his loud and abusive tone; until, I handed him the citation for his signature.

 Have a nice day